vighu0710/BikeSharing/README.md

 ## Technologies Used
 - pandas
 - seaborn
+- matplotlib
+- sklearn
--
+- statsmodel

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- References if any...
+- This project is done as part of Execution PG on ML & AI from upgrade with partnership with IIITB
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://github.com/ContentUpgrad/Linear-Regression/tree/main/Multiple%20Linear%20Regression%20in%20Python).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@vighu0710] - feel free to contact me!

 <!-- Optional -->